sameer-shah682/skill1020/README.md

 # skill1020
-this is my first repository.
+this is my first git repository.